 3. How do I fix slow write speed on SSD?

 Check whether the SSD has enough space before fixing the slow write speed issue.
 Then see if your computer has the TRIM command enabled or not.
-Other than that, you can also check the SATA connection or cable and download the latest firmware or drivers for your PC and SSD.
+You can also check the SATA connection or cable and download the latest firmware or drivers for your PC and SSD.

 Was This Page Helpful?